 No solicitation, as defined above, shall be conducted on any property, street, or sidewalk, or in any building, structure, or facility owned or controlled by The University of Texas System or any of its institutions unless permitted by the Regents’ Rules and Regulations, Series 80103, shall be conducted on the campus of the Health Science Center with the following exceptions as defined in the Health Science Center Handbook of Operating Procedures, Policy 9.1.7:

-- Registered student organizations may collect membership fees and admission for events and similar activities only if prior approval is obtained from the Vice President for Academic, Faculty and Student Affairs and the required accounting for such activities is made to the Vice President for Academic, Faculty and Student Affairs.
+- Registered or sponsored student organizations may collect membership fees and admission for events and similar activities only if prior approval is obtained from the Vice President for Academic, Faculty and Student Affairs or the Chief Student Affairs Officer and the required accounting for such activities is made to the Vice President for Academic, Faculty and Student Affairs or the Chief Student Affairs Officer.

 - Major focus for fund-raising activities on the campus of the Health Science Center should be to generate funds for University programs and the State Employee Charitable Campaign (SECC).
 Requests by other off-campus, non-profit 501(c)(3) organizations to conduct fund-raising activities must be forwarded to the Vice President and Chief Development Officer for review.
 Only the Health Science Center Executive Committee may authorize such events.